danieldkim/charlotte/README.md

   called on the **container** provided before adding response HTML. will be called before the browser callback.

+* **archiver** - same as the browser option with the same name; will be called before the browser callback.

 The `callback` is invoked when the request is complete and has this signature: